By Farhan Malik, MD

 Atlanta Innovative Medicine

-While Atlanta Innovative Medicine offers both autologous adipose and umbilical cord stem cell options for patients, this article focuses on the question we hear a lot: “I want to use my own tissue, would it be better with adipose or bone marrow?”
+Atlanta Innovative Medicine offers patients autologous adipose stem cell therapy.
+This article focuses on the question we hear a lot: “I want to use my own tissue, would it be better with adipose or bone marrow?”

 First of all, let’s clarify where the tissue is coming from.
 Adipose is the medical term for fat tissue, and doctors obtain it from a patient’s abdominal area or from the flank area just above the buttocks.
 The harvesting procedure involves taking out about 60cc’s of fat, so patients do get the benefit of a slight liposuction too.